pkiesshauer/godot-mod-scripting-frameworq/README.md

-# ModScript -- Lightweight Modding Language for Godot
+# Mod Scripting FrameworQ -- Lightweight Modding System for Godot

-ModScript is a lightweight scripting language for Godot designed for safe and simple modding support.
+Mod Scripting FrameworQ is a lightweight scripting system for Godot designed for safe and simple modding support.

 It provides a small interpreted language that runs on top of Godot using